Skip to content

 Examples:

-• app.auth.enable_signupFLUXBASE_AUTH_ENABLE_SIGNUP
+• app.auth.enable_signupFLUXBASE_AUTH_SIGNUP_ENABLED

-• app.features.enable_realtimeFLUXBASE_FEATURES_REALTIME_ENABLED
+• app.realtime.enabledFLUXBASE_REALTIME_ENABLED

 • app.email.providerFLUXBASE_EMAIL_PROVIDER

 Rule: Remove app. prefix, convert to uppercase, replace dots with underscores.
+Feature enabled flags follow the pattern app.<feature>.enabledFLUXBASE_<FEATURE>_ENABLED.

 Set environment variables to enforce configuration: